Microsoft Office 365 security best practices for business

 Office 365 security best practices cover

 Office 365 is a popular business platform worldwide.
-Its blend of collaboration tools, office apps, and cloud storage components makes it a go-to option for many companies.
-However, the popularity of Office also makes it a popular target for cyber-attackers.
+Its blend of collaboration tools, office apps, and cloud storage components makes Office 365 a go-to option for many companies.
+But the popularity of Office also makes it a popular target for cyber-attackers.

 Securing data and protecting assets is critically important when using Office 365.
-This blog will discuss the major threats faced by users and suggest some security best practices.
-Office 365 is a safe place to run business operations, but you need awareness and policies to make that safety a reality.
+This blog will discuss the major threats faced by users and we will suggest some security best practices.
+Office 365 is a safe place to run business operations.
+But you need awareness and policies to make that safety a reality.

 How secure is Office 365?

 Office 365 is a suite of cloud-based business tools.
 Like all cloud applications and platforms, Office is vulnerable to external attackers.
-Cyberattackers can breach user defenses, access sensitive data, disrupt operations, and cause plenty of damage before they are stopped.
+Cyber-attackers can breach user defenses.
+They can access sensitive data, disrupt operations, and cause plenty of damage before they are stopped.

 Security concerns are real.
 Up to 85% of organizations using Office 365 suffered an email data loss in 2021.
 15% of organizations using the platform suffered more than 500 breaches in the same year.
 Just 4% of organizations not using Office 365 reported the same data breach frequency.

 Microsoft has toughened Office security features in the past few years.
 However, Office 365 users still need to control their security posture.
-You can use the platform safely if you can find a secure configuration that meets your needs.
-The first step is mastering the security features supplied by Microsoft.
+If you can find a secure configuration that meets your needs, you can use the platform safely.
+The first step in doing so is mastering the security features supplied by Microsoft.

 Security features in Office 365